-Edited by Jonathan, estrella sacragon, Eng, Anonymous and 3 others
+Edited by Jonathan, estrella sacragon, Eng, Lynn and 2 others

 Migraine disorder sufferers experience regular, often strong, headaches.
 Migraine headaches, often called "migraines" for short, often involve an intermittent throb or pulse of pain on just one side of the head.

 These headaches are often associated with nausea, vomiting, and extreme sensitivity to light and sound; they generally last between four hours and three days.
 Migraine headaches, which are often misdiagnosed as sinus or tension headaches, are severe enough to interfere with sleep, work, and other everyday activities.
 They may occur as often as several times per week or as rarely as once or twice a year.

 Migraine is common among people aged 25-55, and 30 million Americans suffer from migraine.
 It occurs three times more in adult women than in adult men and 20 percent of these women and one out of 16 of these men are afflicted with it.
 To a lesser extent, teens and children can also have migraines.